Using Windows Explorer to Organize, View and Edit Your Photos

 Some photo browsing programs, such as the one that comes with Photoshop Elements, get really messed up if you perform these kinds of tasks, or delete images, from within Windows and not from within their own built in browser.
 If you are used to using the browser in Elements, then you might want to stick with it and organize images from within.
 However, these browsers are painfully slow and prone to problems.
 It is much better and faster to do your organizing within Windows.

-STEP TWO -- SETTING YOUR DEFAULT IMAGE EDITOR IN WINDOWS
+STEP TWO -- SETTING YOUR DEFAULT IMAGE EDITOR IN WINDOWS XP

 So how do you get a photo from Explorer into your photo editing program?